COCA-NEgroundfishMSE/groundfish-MSE/documentation/mprocOptions.md

 Status in New England groundfish management: This option has not been implemented.

+*  **simplethreshrebuildaware** : A modification of the simplethresh HCR, with F set to a user defined constant when the stock is in a rebuilding plan.

 * **slide**: A sliding control rule.
 Similer to simplethresh, except when the estimated SSB is lower than the SSB reference point fishing is reduced though not all the way to zero.
 Instead, a line is drawn between [SSBRefPoint, FRefPoint] and [0, 0] and the advice is the value for F on that line at the corresponding estimate of SSB.

 * **pstar**: The P* method.
 The aim of this HCR option is to avoid overfishing by accounting for scientific uncertainty with a probabilistic approach.
 In this scenario, the P* approach (Prager & Shertzer, 2010) is used to derive target catch.
 The P* method derives target catch as a low percentile of projected catch at the OFL, to allow for scientific uncertainty.
 The distribution of the catch at the OFL was assumed to follow a lognormal distribution with a CV of 1 (Wiedenmann et al., 2016).
 The target catch will correspond to a probability of overfishing no higher than 50% (P* <0.5) in accordance with the National Standard 1 guidelines.
 This option emulates HCRs used in many other Councils in the United States, such as the Mid-Atlantic Fishery Management Council (MAFMC).